Kresge College

 Academic Emphasis

 Kresge was the sixth college to be built on the UC Santa Cruz campus.
-The college was founded on principles of participatory democracy and experiential education, with a vision of profound social and individual empowerment within an active living and learning community.
-Its theme is Power and Representation.
+The college was founded on principles of participatory democracy and experiential education, with a set of core values that remain integral to its academic and co-curricular activities and student organizations: creativity, sustainability, collaboration.

 Orientation

-All new frosh and transfer students who start fall quarter are required to enroll in one of two online orientation courses.
-Frosh will enroll in KRSG 1A, Kresge 1A: Introduction to University Life and Learning.
-Transfer students will enroll in KRSG 1T, Kresge 1T: Introduction to Research Universities and the Liberal Arts.
-KRSG 1A and KRSG 1T integrate introductions to academic skills with the online Slug Orientation process, and begin student preparation for their studies at Kresge College and throughout UC Santa Cruz.
+All new frosh and transfer students who start in fall quarter are required to enroll in one of two online orientation courses.
+Frosh will enroll in KRSG 1A, Introduction to University Life and Learning.
+Transfer students will enroll in KRSG 1T, Introduction to Research Universities and the Liberal Arts.
+KRSG 1A and KRSG 1T integrate introductions to academic skills with the online Slug Orientation process and begin to prepare students for their studies at UC Santa Cruz.

 KRSG 1A Introduction to University Life and Learning (1 credit)